JThomasDevs/image_puzzle_solver/README.md

 # Image Puzzle Solver

-A tool for detecting and labeling objects in images, with special focus on crosswalk detection.
-This project uses YOLO for object detection and custom image processing for crosswalk detection.
+A tool for detecting and labeling objects in images that uses YOLO for object detection.

+A work-in-progress to solve image-based puzzles in which the user is given the name of a thing and then must select images containing that thing.
+Images are usually arranged in a grid of 9.

 ## Project Structure